 Proxy Requests

-Using a proxy server provided by Managed Runtime’s CDN, you can route requests to APIs hosted on different domains through the same domain as your storefront.
+Managed Runtime's proxy feature allows you to route requests to APIs hosted on different domains through the same domain as your storefront.

 Associated diagram

 Why use the same domain as your storefront?
-Imagine your storefront is hosted at www.northerntrailoutfitters.com and you want to fetch commerce data by making a request to api.commercecloud.salesforce.com.
+Imagine your storefront is hosted at www.northerntrailoutfitters.com and you want to request B2C Commerce API from api.commercecloud.salesforce.com.
 Making this request without proxying involves extra configuration steps and isn’t as fast and observable as it could be with proxying.
-Let’s compare the two approaches.
+Let’s compare the two approaches:

 Without ProxyingWith Proxying